Football clubs

 1920 - 1923

-For the club named Ore United see St Helens.
+For the club named Ore United during this period, see St Helens.

 1923

-Ore Juniors played for one season and used the East Hill for games.
+Ore Juniors played for a single season, using the East Hill for their home matches.

 1923

-Ore Wednesday were another Ore based team who played for one season.
+Ore Wednesday were another Ore‑based side who also operated for one season.

 1926 - 1927